 Durian is a spiked fruit almost the same size as coconut or cantaloupe.
 At first glance, durian looks like a jackfruit with its sharp spike green exterior and yellowish smooth pulp inside it.
-Like Jackfruits, the durian is native of Southeast Asia.
+Like Jackfruits, the durian is native to Southeast Asia.

-Durian is considered to be King of fruits in Malaysia as it's an excellent source of nutrients.
+Durian is considered to be the King of fruits in Malaysia as it’s an excellent source of nutrients.
 The fruit pulp of durian has plentiful nutrients such as proteins, fats, fiber, and carbohydrates.